dmac/fezzik/README.md

 ## Included Tasks

-Fezzik has a number of useful tasks other than deploy.rake and environment.rake.
+Fezzik has a number of useful tasks other than those defined in deploy.rake.
 These can also be downloaded with `$ fez get <task>` and placed in the directory you specify with `Fezzik.init(:tasks => "config/tasks")`.

 These tasks are meant to be starting points.
-For example, if you want to save your environment files in a place that's not your project root you can simply edit the task in environment.rake.
+For example, if you want to save your environment files in a place that's not your project root you can simply edit the task in deploy.rake.

 If you write a recipe that would be useful to other developers, please submit a pull request!